Anne of Kiev: Death and aftermath

 The exact date of Anne's death is unknown.
 Delorme believes that she died on 5 September—the day commemorated at Senlis—in 1075 (the year of her last signed document), while others have proposed 1080.
 A terminus ante quem is provided by a 1089 document of Philip I, which indicates that Anne had died by then.

 In 1682, the Jesuit antiquary Claude-Francois Menestrier announced that he had discovered Anne's tomb at the Cistercian Abbey of Villiers.
 The discovery was subsequently disputed, as Villiers was not built until the thirteenth century, although it's possible Anne's remains had been moved there at some point following her death.
 Whatever monument may have been there was destroyed in the French Revolution.

 In the 18th and 19th centuries, increased diplomatic contact between France and Russia led to a revived antiquarian interest in Anne, and a number of short biographies were published.
 In the 20th century, Anne became a symbol of Ukrainian nationalism.
 On the other hand, a film was produced in the Soviet Union, "Yaroslavna, the Queen of France" (1978), which was not related with "Ukrainian nationalism" in any way.
 An opera called "Anna Yaroslavna", written by Antin Rudnytsky, was first performed at Carnegie Hall in 1969.
 In 1998, the Ukrainian government issued a postage stamp in her honour.
 In 2005, the Government of Ukraine sponsored the construction of a bronze statue of Queen Anne at Senlis, which was unveiled by President Viktor Yushchenko on 22 June.
+In 2024, a French-trained brigade of the Ukrainian Army was created and named after her.